qdh-2002/MicroAI-Toolbox/README.md

 ## Usage

-We use Python v3.7, PyTorch v1.10, and mmcv 1.3.9 for the experiments.
+We use Python v3.9.12, Tensorflow v2.9.2 for the implementation.

 ```
 git clone https://github.com/open-mmlab/mmcv.git